-This tenor Luna is a little lower in price than the others we have seen so far.
+This Luna is a little lower in price than the others we have seen so far.
 It appears to be made with laminated mahogany rather than solid wood.
 The fretboard is walnut, and the finish is natural.
 The main sales feature of this ukulele is having the word “peace” etched in different languages around the sound hole.
-In fact this tenor is a good example of how you pay more for design, which can be a pro or a con depending upon your needs.
+In fact this uke is a good example of how you pay more for design, which can be a pro or a con depending upon your needs.
 If you want something with a pretty design, you will have to sacrifice other aspects.
 The Luna is not that much lower in price so it is doubtful you will be losing too much on sound.

 “I was initially concerned the art would affect the sound, but I bought it anyway based upon budget.
-It did no such thing; the Luna tenor sound is fabulous and the most resonant uke I have ever heard.
+It did no such thing; the Luna sound is fabulous and the most resonant uke I have ever heard.
 I would absolutely recommend it.Donald Rainey

-“I already have a soprano and decided to get a tenor, this one is a much higher quality than the other.
+“I already have a soprano ukulele and decided to get a tenor, this one is a much higher quality than the other.
 And because of the artwork, I get way more comments on the beauty of this instrument.”Jose

 Kala KA-B Mahogany Baritone